hyperledger-cacti/cacti/rfcs/protocols/asset-exchange/fabric-htlc.md

 ### Smart Contract

-HTLC can be implemented in a network using Weaver in two ways:
+HTLC can be implemented in a network using Weaver in one of two ways:

 * **Using AssetExchange library:** All HTLC capabilities are encapsulated in `assetexchange` library, which any Fabric chaincode can import and extend to implement asset exchange.